majid-khorramgah/latent-objective-humanoid/04_latent_objective_learning/01_literature/papers.md

 > Can the underlying objective of human movement be inferred from observed trajectories, and is this objective better represented as a combination of multiple costs?

+In simple terms, the authors ask whether humans are optimizing only one thing during movement, such as minimizing energy, or whether several criteria influence the selected motion simultaneously.

 This is important for our project because it provides evidence that human behavior may arise from **multiple simultaneously optimized criteria** rather than one simple objective.

 **Important scope distinction:** the study concerns human **arm reaching**, not locomotion.